 Annalise Enterprise is a clinical decision support application which uses artificial intelligence (AI) algorithms to assist clinicians with the interpretation of radiological imaging studies.
 It is compatible with image and order management systems such as picture archiving and communication systems (PACS) and radiological information systems (RIS).

 Annalise Enterprise contains the following:

-- Annalise Viewer

-- Worklist Triage
+- · Annalise Viewer - · Worklist Triage

-- Note: The availability of CXR, CTB and Worklist Triage features depend on the regulatory requirements in your region.
+Note: The availability of CXR, CTB and Worklist Triage features depend on the regulatory requirements in each region.

 Annalise Viewer